deic-dk/DDPS/README.md

 read 16 rules
 `````

-The GUI is intended for customer access, the command line is intended for internal use by the ISP network operators on an ad-hoc basis.
+The GUI is intended for customer access, the command line is intended for use internally by the ISP network operators on an ad-hoc basis.
 More information on rule creation is available here: [command line rules help](docs/cli-rules-help.md) and [GUI rules help](docs/gui-rules-help.md).

 If the system (re-)starts in such a way, that the background process begins before the BGP service is ready, existing rules may fail to be implemented, and the _rule state_ will show _Failed to implement rule_.
 This situation may be fixed with the command `sudo /opt/db2bgp/bin/reactivate_not_expired_rules.sh`.

 ## Main difference between test and production environment

-In the production environment the web-server is behind a VPN service and there are several GoBGP servers and a set of routers for enforcement.
+In the production environment the web-server is behind an VPN service and there are several GoBGP servers and a set of routers for enforcement.
 Nothing of this is needed to see how the system works.
-Juniper has an excellent guide on Flowspec configuration in [BGP_FLowspec](https://www.juniper.net/documentation/en_US/day-one-books/DO_BGP_FLowspec.pdf) from their Juniper day 1 series.
+Juniper has en excellent guide on flowspec configuration in [BGP_FLowspec](https://www.juniper.net/documentation/en_US/day-one-books/DO_BGP_FLowspec.pdf) from their Juniper day 1 series.
 Other vendors may have similar documentation.

 Notice, **the system is not intended to be directly accessible from the Internet**.